Artemis6425/GameShuffler/README.md

 1. You want to update the `savestatePath` to the folder path of where your emulator keeps the savestates (this is the same one we were just messing with)
 1. You also want to update the `totalSlots` depending on how many `savestate#` files you created.
 If you created 15, you'll want to set it to 15, like this: `totalSlots = 15`.
 1. `slotCount` is asking how many games/instances you want to play.
 If you want to play all the ones you created, set it to the same number as `totalSlots`.
 If you want to play a randomized subset of the ones you made, make it any number under `totalSlots`.
 1. `savestateName` is what the emulator makes the names of the savestate.
 This usually is the name of the game, but we want to make sure we have it down properly.
 In the above section, mine was `SUPER MARIO 64`.
-Make sure this doesn't include the file extension.
+Make sure this doesn't include the file extension, as the file extension by itself is put into `fileExtension`.
+Replace the number that normally says the savestate slot with `@`!
+1. The last important thing you need to make sure is correct are the `savestateKey`, `loadstateKey`, `slot1Key` and `slot2Key` hotkeys are correct.
+You can verify this by checking inside your emulator hotkey settings.
+Make sure you set them all to single-key binds!

 ### The Code Itself